 Your first instinct of rooms in black might be that it's going to feel dark and maybe even a little austere.
 But we're here to tell you that a black backdrop can have quite the opposite effect.
-For instance, a black room that's filled with a mix of clean-lined designs and light upholstered pieces can feel warm and uplifting, while one accented with touches of gold and brass can instantly have an opulent look and feel.
+For instance, a room painted in black and filled with clean-lined designs and light upholstered pieces can feel warm and uplifting, while one accented with touches of gold and brass can instantly have an opulent look and feel.

-Another surprising advantage with black rooms is that they have a way of amplifying natural light, which is a major plus, especially when the days get shorter during the winter months, all the while playing up a cozy and comfortable atmosphere.
-For those of you still not convinced by the bold beauty of black rooms, we've gathered our favorite spaces below that showcase how the dramatic shade can work anywhere—from your living room to the kitchen and bath.
-Read on to find out more and get inspired.
+Another surprising advantage is that black paint colors have a way of amplifying natural light, which is a major plus, especially when the days get shorter during the winter months, all the while playing up a cozy and comfortable atmosphere.
+For those of you still not convinced by the bold beauty of black, we've gathered our favorite spaces below that showcase how the dramatic shade can work anywhere—from the walls in your living room to the kitchen and bath.
+Read on and get inspired.

-Not a fan of black rooms but in need of some expert color advice for your space?
-Explore our Design Services to see how a Decorist designer can help you decide on what's best for your project.
+Not a fan of dark rooms but need some expert color advice?
+Explore our Design Services and see how a Decorist designer can help with your project.

 Photo by Leslee Mitchell for One Kings Lane.
 Interior by Pencil & Paper Co.